+When a property transfers to a new owner, a final reading should be obtained for a clean switch of water and sewer usage.
 All City utilities are kept in the owner's name.
 Renters are encouraged to communicate with their landlords and contact the Finance Department at City Hall to request a bill copy.
+Please visit www.frostburgcity.org/finance for more details.